Information for singers

 For the main two-day Festival in April, choirs rehearse and prepare independently for the most part.
 However, any choir member wishing to participate in a Festival concert must have sung in the combined rehearsals for that concert (below).
 There are three combined rehearsals lasting two hours for each choir group, each accompanied by the Festival Accompanist.
 The final afternoon rehearsal on the day of each concert is also mandatory.
 These rehearsals are the opportunity for the Festival Conductor to prepare the combined choirs for their performances at the evening concerts.

-Come and Sing
+Come and Sing - Saturday 17th Oct 2026

-St Martins, Dorking
+St Martins - Dorking

 Open to Leith Hill Festival choir members all independent singers